NordicSemiconductor/Android-nRF-Connect/documentation/README.md

 9. A *Test in progress...* notification will be shown.
 If you had the nRF Logger installed click the notification to display the test progress.
 10. When test is completed the *sample_test_hrm_result.txt* file will be created in the script location.
 The result of the sample HRM test is [here](sample_test_hrm_result.txt).

+To test the HRM sample test on nRF52 device you have to modify the XML script and either remove the run-test with id **dfu**, or modify the FIRMWARE_PATH constant to ```/Nordic Semiconductor/Board/pca10040/ble_app_hrm_dfu_s132_v2_0_0_sdk_11_0.zip``` and make sure the Soft Device 2.0.0 and HRM_DFU app is flashed.

+**Scanning sample test** - the second test does not require providing the device address.
+The test service will perform a BLE scan and find a device that advertises with HRM service UUID, connect and do some basic operations just to prove it works.

 ## Documentation